 Bike racks come in handy when you need to go somewhere and take your bike with you.
 The majority of these bike racks are however not compatible with the wider tires of fat bikes and may require modification of the bike rack in order to accommodate your bike.
 Luckily, fat bikes have become so popular nowadays and many bike rack companies sell spare or adapter parts to accommodate fat bike tires.

 According to Wikipedia, a fat bike (also called fat-tire bike) is an off-road bicycle with oversized tires, typically 3.8″ or larger and rims 2.16″ or wider, designed for low ground pressure to allow riding on unstable terrain, like sand, snow, bogs, mud and traditional mountain biking trails.

 Are you shopping for bike racks for fat bikes?
-We have prepared what you need to know beforehand and reviewed 5 of the best in the market.
+We have prepared what you need to know beforehand and present you 10 fat tire bike racks being the best in the market.

-Let’s have a look at the best bike carriers for fat bicycles in 2019:
+Now, let’s have a look at the best bike carriers for fat bicycles in 2019 (and still in 2020):

 #4.
 Hollywood Racks Fat Tire Holder

 #5.Hollywood Racks HR1400 Sport Rider SE 4-Bike Platform Style Hitch Mount Rack (2-Inch Receiver)